 I know a promise to rooty-toot-toot might not the best set up to entice you to eat this salad, but hey, you can always blame the dog.

 Michael Pollan famously said, “Eat food.
 Not too much.
 Mostly plants.”
-One of the best plant-forward books I’ve seen this past year is The Wicked Healthy Cookbook: Free.
+One of the best plant-forward books I’ve seen in the past years is The Wicked Healthy Cookbook: Free.
 From.
 Animals. by Chad Sarno, Derek Sarno, and David Joachim.
 It’s absolutely fantastic and packed with great ideas and culinary techniques to up your veg game.
-As the bloody beet on the eye-catching cover may indicate, this is not nibbles of rabbit food and whispers of lettuce, this is full flavored, bold, and delicious food.
-The Wicked Healthy philosophy is 80% healthy and 20% wicked, but frankly, I their food is heavenly.
+As the bloody beet on the eye-catching cover may indicate, this is not nibbles of rabbit food and whispers of lettuce, this is full-flavored, bold, and delicious food.
+The Wicked Healthy philosophy is 80% healthy and 20% wicked, but frankly, I think their food is heavenly.

 For more great ideas, check out this post for Roasted Vegetable Winter Salad and my Top Ten Helpful Hints for Winter Salads.